Abdelrahman-2222/my-ml-model/README.md

 pip install pandas scikit-learn joblib

 ### Modify the file path in the code to match the location of the dataset on your system:
+#### This is the link on kaggle: https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset?resource=download

 data = pd.read_csv('path/to/heart_disease_health_indicators_BRFSS2015.csv')